RJEGR/2nd-Workshop-in-Advanced-Bioinformatics/README.md

 - For this genus, there are not relationship in the genome size and Number of promoter (AT-rich regions) prediction, as well as not relatioship between GC content
 - Genome wide feature analysis show a positive results at the genome coordiantes regions where  the promoters (AT-rich elements) were predicted.
 - Additionally, Our results  highlights a non- canonical elements for the Tenacibaculum genus at the non coding RNA regions.
-- This analysis should be improve
+- This analysis should be improved

 ## Cites